-With the outside temperature finally starting to creep up in South Wales (ok…more than likely down to a temporary glitch in The Matrix), it always seems to be the perfect excuse to come out of hibernation, get out and about in the lighter evenings and discover the local culinary delights.
+With the outside temperature finally starting to creep up in South Wales, it always seems to be the perfect excuse to come out of hibernation, get out and about in the lighter evenings and discover the local culinary delights.
 Evidently based on this blog I really don’t need an excuse, but the warmer weather does induce that Summer holiday feeling.
 Lazy days in the sun, trips to the beach, exploring countries and experiencing new cuisines…

 A spacious restaurant, I loved the ‘considered’ decor – beautiful Latin style imagery painted onto exposed brickwork combined with wooden tables, mustard colour seating and industrial chrome lighting.
 And while the background music appeared to occasionally shift away from the concept, Vivo Latino is a restaurant where you can certainly ‘chill out’ in a relaxed dining atmosphere.